VishnuGopireddy/pytorch_lightning/README.md

 # pytorch_lightning
-PyTorch Lightning for image classification
+Pytorch Lightning repository to train a cnn model for image classification